This document provides an overview of the general options menu available in RoboDK software.

 The Length of the displayed path normals (mm) is the length of the white vector representing the normal of the CAM toolpath.
 The CAM toolpath is displayed in green.

-Checking Update program paths when the station is loaded will update any program issues and display the programs that have issues with a warning sign: .
-It has the same effect as right clicking each program and selecting Validate Path.
-Uncheck this option to load programs faster.
-This option skips long programs (more than 1000 instructions).
+Check Update program paths when the station is loaded to recalculate robot programs.
+This operation will display program issues and show the programs that have issues with a warning sign .
+This has the same effect as right clicking each program and selecting Check Path (F5).
+Uncheck this option to load projects faster.

 Checking Hide program path by default will not display the program paths when new programs are generated.
 Right click a program and check/uncheck Display path respectively to show/hide the yellow path of the robot TCP.